Updated: 12/23/22 | December 23rd, 2022

-Everyone always told me Japan was one of the most expensive countries in the world.
+Everyone told me Japan was one of the most expensive countries in the world.
 That was the collective wisdom.

 But, when I got there, I realized two things: First, I love Japan!
 It’s one of the most amazing, beautiful, and friendliest countries in the world.
 It lives up to all the hype.